 Information For Schools

-Schools subject to DPL licensure must first satisfy the Office of the State Auditor (OSA) that they are financially qualified to operate.
-If the OSA finds that a school is financially qualified to operate, then the school is eligible to apply to DPL for licensure.
+Schools subject to DPL licensure must first receive from the Office of the State Auditor (OSA) that they are financially qualified to operate.
+At that point a school is eligible to apply to DPL for private occupational school licensure.

 School Procedures and Forms

 For more information regarding policies, guidelines, application process, fees and other elements of the licensing process that are applicable to owners and directors of existing or prospective private occupational schools, please visit the following links: